-The refugee crisis is the biggest crisis the world is facing right now and the Cisarua Refugee Learning Centre proves that refugees can be a part of the solution.
+The refugee crisis is the biggest crisis the world is facing right now and the Cisarua Refugee Learning Centre proves that refugees can and should be a part of the solution.

-By focussing on their own capacity rather than their deficits, the refugees in Cisarua have been able to build a functioning and effective school for nearly 200 students.
-As they built the school they discovered that a community naturally formed, and that this community alleviated loneliness, boredom and anxiety, and provided a space where they could reclaim a sense of identity.
+By focussing on their own capacity rather than their deficits, they have been able to build a functioning school for nearly 200 students.
+As they built the school they discovered that a community naturally formed, and that this community alleviated loneliness, boredom and anxiety.
+The school provided a space to reclaim their sense of identity and agency.